 Videos cannot get ranked by the virtue of their frames, visuals, or audio.

 Getting ranked is still the domain of the text.
 You need textual descriptions and optimisation to rank a video, whether on a site like YouTube or a search engine like Google.

 Include relevant and descriptive titles, descriptions and tags for your videos

-Avoid keyword stuffing and over-optimisation, but make sure your videos are correctly labelled.
+Avoid keyword stuffing and over-optimisation, but make sure your videos are correctly labeled.

 Capitalise on the power of influencers.
 If you don’t have a huge following, then it is unlikely that your post about a video will gain any substantial traction.

 But finding an influencer to share that very same video could generate hundreds or thousands of instant views.

 Connect with influencers through social media, complimenting their work or finding a way to help them.

 Research tools such as Followerwonk make finding social influencers a breeze